ahamkara-Nh/nkhaliman_portfolio/.kilocode/rules/ai_rules.md

 - Match the **look & feel, layout structure, color palette, typography, and spacing** of existing pages.
 - Reuse **existing components and styles** where possible (e.g., shared buttons, cards, sections).
 - If a style or component is reused, assume it is **importable** (e.g., from `components/ui/Button.jsx`).
+- **Dark mode first** - all designs should look polished and intentional in dark theme

 ### 3. 🌍 Accessibility & Semantics
 - Use **semantic HTML elements** whenever possible.